 Crystal Cove State Park

-Crystal Cove State Park is home to beautiful state beaches, backcountry hiking trails, campsites, and underwater park.
+Crystal Cove State Park is home to beautiful state beaches, backcountry hiking trails, campsites, and an underwater park.
 The beach here is popular for swimming, snorkeling, scuba diving, and just hanging out.

 The underwater park here covers more than 1,000 acres and is filled with kelp forests.
 So, if you want to scope out the local marine life, this is the perfect place to do so!
 If you’d rather stay on land, you can hit the trails either along the beach or in the backcountry area of the park.